hexbus/micropsu-replacement/README.md

 ## Thanks:

 This board a remix of [dabonetn's TI-99/4A replacement power supply project](https://github.com/dabonetn/ti99psu-replacement), which is based on jonn-reenthused's [TI99-4A-dc-power-board](https://github.com/jonn-reenthused/TI99-4A-dc-power-board).
 I’ve ported it from EasyEDA to KiCAD, but still haven't figured out the schematic part of KiCAD yet.
 Please feel free to offer any merges with added schematics.
-Thanks to both authors for keeping these systems alive, and to members of the Atlanta Historic Computing Society for supporting this project.
+Thanks to both authors for keeping these systems alive, and to members of the Atlanta Historic Computing Society for supporting and offering feedback on this project.

 ### Original author notes (adapted for my board):